CleanvoiceDocs

 )

-# Get result as a NumPy array too
+# Download result as a NumPy array

 cleaned_audio, out_sample_rate = result.download_audio(as_numpy=True)

-Upload separately
+Bonus: Upload separately with upload_file()

 remote_url = client.upload_file(